36‑Item Short-Form Health Survey (SF‑36): An assessment that measures quality of life after spinal cord injury (SCI).

 Anterior cord syndrome: Affects the anterior, or front section, of the spinal cord.
 This syndrome is most common in people with non-traumatic SCI as opposed to traumatic SCI.
 Anterior cord syndrome causes complete loss of movement, and pain and temperature loss, but it preserves light touch sensations.

 ASIA motor score: Grades muscle strength and movement after traumatic SCI.

 ASIA sensory score: Grades light touch and pinprick feeling after traumatic SCI.

-Autonomic Dysreflexia (AD): A serious and potentially life-threatening emergency associated with SCI.
+Autonomic dysreflexia (AD): A serious and potentially life-threatening emergency associated with SCI.
 AD causes over-activity of the autonomic nervous system that disrupts communication between the body and brain above the injury level.
 It occurs most often in people whose injuries are complete and occur at or above T6.

-Autonomic nervous system: Governs involuntary actions such as heart rate and blood pressure.
+Autonomic nervous system: Governs involuntary actions, such as heart rate and blood pressure.
 Includes the sympathetic nervous system and parasympathetic nervous system.

 Central cord syndrome: The most common incomplete SCI syndrome, occurring in 15-25% of traumatic SCIs.
-The central spinal cord is the middle area.
+The central spinal cord is the middle area of the spinal cord.
 These nerve fibers are large and exchange information between the spinal cord and cerebral cortex (gray matter of the brain).
 The cerebral cortex is important to personality, interpreting sensation (feeling), and movement (motor function).
-The central spinal cord is important for hand and arm function, such as fine motor control (e.g., writing), although the lower body can be affected (e.g., loss of bladder control), too.
+The central spinal cord is important for hand and arm function, such as fine motor control (eg, writing), although the lower body can be affected (eg, loss of bladder control), too.